Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_morpho.rst

     >>> seg._ref
     __nrnsec_0x2dcd5c10(0.5)

 For more details on working with neuronal morphologies in DendroTweaks, refer to the :doc:`tutorial</tutorials/tutorial_swc>` on refining neuronal morphology.

-Creating the segmentation tree requires us to set the passive properties of the sections.
+The segmentation tree highly depends on the passive properties of the sections.
-Therefore, in the next tutorial, we will discuss how we can define properties in our model.
+Therefore, in the next tutorial, we will discuss how we can set and update model parameters including membrane capacitance and axial resistance.
+We will return to the segmentation tree in :doc:`one</tutorials/tutorial_segmentation>` of the following tutorials, where we will discuss how to set the spatial discretization of the model.